Girondins and Montagnards

 A poster hailing the deputies of the Montagne

-The terms Montagnards (‘mountain people’) or La Montagne (‘The Mountain’) were first used during sessions of the Legislative Assembly – but neither term was in common use until 1793.
+The Montagnards were not clearly recognisable as a faction until the National Convention.
+The terms Montagnards (‘mountain people’) or La Montagne (‘The Mountain’) were first used during sessions of the Legislative Assembly but were not in common use until 1793.

 The Montagnards referred to those who occupied the higher benches in both the Jacobin club and the national legislature.
 Those who sat on these high benches were generally more radical in their ideology and their policies, while those who sat further down were usually more moderate.